 A) Token for Admission

 Previously, it was discussed how the mind is more than an isolated region or a series of chemicals.
 But contemporary science is still committed to a reductionist physicalism.
-To use Pierce’s nomenclature, these previous ways of explaining the mind is type physicalism, where we look at abstract universals (eg. pain, fear) of mental events to be identical to some neurophysiological event.
+To use Pierce’s nomenclature, these previous ways of explaining the mind are part of type physicalism, where we look at abstract universals (eg. pain, fear) of mental events to be identical to some neurophysiological event.

 But not every brain state is mental and not all brain activity manifests mentality so, by Leibniz’s law, aspects such as intentionality remain elusive for the theory.
 In short, we can discover all types of physiological processes correlated with processing the available information, but we don’t get at a description of the information processing itself.
 As we saw with vision last time: